thanosades/thanosades/README.md

 </p>
 <hr>
 <p>
-  <a href="https://github.com/thanosades/notes-backend">Notes backend</a> - Frontend is barebones, I consider it a backend project.
-Node/Express, Jest, JWT and MongoDB.
+  <a href="https://github.com/thanosades/notes-backend">Notes backend</a> - It has a React frontend but it's really basic, and that's why I listed it here instead.
+I used Node.js, Jest, JWT and MongoDB.
 Features mockup login with password salting.
 </p>
 <h2>Skills, Languages Frameworks and Tools</h2>
 <p>